cturner8/k8s-homelab/README.md

 ### Cert Manager webhook service not found

-During initial apply, the cert manager deployment may fail du to an error such as the following:
+During initial apply, the cert manager deployment may fail due to an error such as the following:

 ```sh
 Error from server (InternalError): error when creating ".": Internal error occurred: failed calling webhook "webhook.cert-manager.io": failed to call webhook: Post "https://cert-manager-webhook.cert-manager.svc:443/validate?timeout=30s": service "cert-manager-webhook" not found
 ```

+This seems like it could be related to not having a local tunnel available when using minikube.

+Start the tunnel before apply and it should then work.
+See [Ingress Access](#ingress-access) for further details.